AdamEisfeld/PhyKit/README.md

 To run the simulation, you must "step" the physics simulation forward by some delta time.
 Typically, this time would be equal to the elapsed time since the last time you stepped the simulation.

-You might use a CADisplayLink, or SceneKit's SCNView's render loop to perform this call.
+You might use a CADisplayLink (PHYDisplayLink uses CADisplayLink on iOS and CVDisplayLink on macOS), or SceneKit's SCNView's render loop to perform this call.

 ```swift